jugglinmike/command-the-command-line/src/material/scripting/index.md

 When we invoke our script, the program loader assumes that the script should be interpreted with our default shell (as mentioned earlier, this is Bash in this course's virtual environment).
-This is a valid assumption for the shells we author for ourselves and for the current system.
+This is a valid assumption for the scripts we write ourselves and for the current system.
 However, another system may be configured to use a different shell by default.
 In that case, our script would be interpreted by that other shell, and there's no telling if it would work correctly there.

 Because we may want to share our scripts with others (or re-use them in different environments), we can't take the shell for granted.
 Ideally, we want